modelica/fmi-standard.org/pages/faq.md

 # General questions about FMI

-## How are the FMI version numbers defined and what does backwards compatibility of a minor version mean?

-According to the FMI development process (link), the version number of an FMI release is defined in the following way:

-- Version number: `MajorVersion.MinorVersion.MaintnanceVersion`
-- Changes introduced by Major versions don't have to be *backward nor forward compatible*.
-- Minor versions within the same Major version have to be backward compatible.
-- Maintenance versions must not introduce new features and have to be forward and backward compatible.
-- All versions will have semantic version numbers.

-Note that **backward and forward compatibility** is with respect to the FMI specification, not with respect to a tool.
-For example, if FMI 2.1 is backward compatible to FMI 2.0, then every 2.0 FMU must be also a valid 2.1 FMU.
-As a consequence, a minor version implies restrictions with respect to the previous minor version, especially, but not limited to: (a) new XML elements and attributes, as well as new C API functions must be optional, (b) the argument lists of existing C API functions cannot change (only the meaning of existing arguments can be enhanced, if this is signaled in the modelDescription.xml file with new, optional, XML elements or attributes).

-A change to the previous FMI version is called backwards compatible if every FMU compliant with the previous version is also a valid component of the new FMI version.
-In more detail this means:

-- XML elements can be added in the new version, but existing XML elements cannot be removed.
-- An existing XML enumeration can be extended, but only in a way that the mapping of the enumeration to Integer does not change for the enumeration values of the previous version.
-- New function prototypes can be added in the new version, but existing function prototypes cannot be changed and cannot be removed.
-- New struct prototypes can be added in the new version, but existing struct prototypes cannot be changed and cannot be removed.

 ## When will FMI 3.0 be released?

  The FMI Steering Committee has decided not to publish a release date.